amharF/udacity-ND-P4/README.md

 Task 3b)

-Query1: because each conference has many attendees, the organisers have to know how many t-shirts to order and in what sizes.
+Query1 ('getTeeShirtsForConference'): because each conference has many attendees, the organisers have to know how many t-shirts to order and in what sizes.
 The endpoint will return a dict object containing all participants attending the conference and their t-shirt sizes, so the conference team know what to order at the t-shirt shop.

-Query2: because business slows down in the summer, this is the ideal time for prospective participants to attend sessions in a conference.
+Query2 ('getConferenceSessionInSummer'): because business slows down in the summer, this is the ideal time for prospective participants to attend sessions in a conference.
 But first they need to know which sessions actually takke place in the summer.
 This query filters sessions by the summer season 06/21/2015-09/22/2015 and returns those sessions (if any - tip: use createSession endpoint to make a summer conference for testing purposes).

 Task 3c)